jdjakub/phd-thesis/ch-background.md

 \hypertarget{background}{%
 \chapter{Background}\label{background}}

-We will now set out the relevant background knowledge for the dissertation.
-This chapter is mostly concerned with existing concepts and work; this will let us introduce novel concepts and interpretations in the next chapter.
-This chapter is structured as follows:

-* In Section\ \ref{programming-systems-vs-languages}, we define *programming systems* in contrast to programming languages and discuss why this is necessary.
-* In Section\ \ref{examples-of-programming-systems}, we illustrate this with landmark examples of programming systems from the past.
-* In Section\ \ref{precursors-of-the-three-properties}, we survey the existing patterns in programming that take us part of the way to the Three Properties.
+We will now set out the relevant background, mostly being concerned with existing concepts and work; this will let us introduce novel concepts and interpretations in the next chapter.
+In Section\ \ref{programming-systems-vs-languages}, we define *programming systems* in contrast to programming languages and discuss why this is necessary.
+Subsequently, in Section\ \ref{examples-of-programming-systems}, we illustrate this with landmark examples of programming systems from the past.
+Finally, in Section\ \ref{precursors-of-the-three-properties}, we survey the existing patterns in programming that take us part of the way to the Three Properties.

 # Programming Systems vs Languages
 Many forms of software have been developed to enable programming.
 The classic form consists of a *programming language*, a text editor to enter source code, and a compiler to turn it into an executable program.
 Instances of this form are differentiated by the syntax and semantics of the language, along with the implementation techniques in the compiler or runtime environment.
 Since the advent of graphical user interfaces (GUIs), programming languages can be found embedded within graphical environments that increasingly define how programmers work with the language---for instance, by directly supporting debugging or refactoring.
 Beyond this, the rise of GUIs also permits diverse visual forms of programming, including visual languages and GUI-based end-user programming tools.

-The classic essay by Gabriel\ \cite{PLrev} distinguishes the *languages* and *systems* paradigms in programming research.
+The classic essay by Gabriel\ \cite{PLrev} distinguishes the *languages* and *systems* paradigms in programming research. *Languages* are formal mathematical models of syntax and semantics; researchers might ask what an expression *means* and include code samples in papers. *Systems,* in contrast, are running pieces of software whose current state changes according to the effects of program code.
+Researchers studying systems might be more concerned with what code *does* to a running system in a specific state instead of the more abstract language properties.

 The topic of this thesis, and many of the examples we will use to illustrate concepts, rely on understanding this distinction and only make sense within the systems paradigm.
 Therefore we shift our attention from *programming languages* to the more general notion of "software that enables programming"---in other words, *programming systems*.

 \begin{defn}[Programming System]
 A \emph{programming system} is an integrated and complete set of tools sufficient for creating, modifying, and executing programs.
 These will include notations for structuring programs and data, facilities for running and debugging programs, and interfaces for performing all of these tasks.
 Facilities for testing, analysis, packaging, or version control may also be present.
 Notations include programming languages and interfaces include text editors, but are not limited to these.
 \end{defn}

+A word about terminology: if we view languages in the sense of Gabriel's "languages paradigm", then it is a "type error" to include languages in the above definition.
+Abstract mathematical models of syntax and semantics are not the same as software.
+However, language *implementations* are software.
+We will use the term "language" to abbreviate "language implementation" since we have no use for the other meaning in this dissertation.

-This notion covers classic programming languages together with their editors, debuggers, compilers, and other tools.
+With that said, our above notion of programming system covers classic programming languages together with their editors, debuggers, compilers, and other tools.
 Yet it is intentionally broad enough to accommodate image-based programming environments like Smalltalk, operating systems like Unix, and hypermedia authoring systems like Hypercard, in addition to various other examples we will mention next.

 # Examples of Programming Systems
 We illustrate the notion of a programming system through a number of example systems.
-We draw these from three broad reference classes:
+We are not trying to exhaustively cover all possible systems, but simply give an impression based on major examples.
+Therefore, we draw them from three broad reference classes:

 * Software ecosystems built around a text-based programming *language*.
 They consist of a set of tools such as compilers, debuggers, and profilers.
 These tools may exist as separate command-line programs, or within an Integrated Development Environment (IDE).
 * Those that resemble an *operating system* (OS) in that they structure the execution environment and encompass the resources of an entire machine (physical or virtual).
 They provide a common interface for communication, both between the user and the computer, and between programs themselves.